SAFEGUARDING ADVICE FOR CLUBS, COACHES & VOLUNTEERS

 “Parents, through their support, encouragement and understanding, play a pivotal role in supporting their child’s participation, success and fun when playing sport.
 It’s essential that sports clubs communicate regularly with parents so that both coach and parent work towards the same goals.” – Paul Stephenson, NSPCC CPSU

-It is important for sports club to involve parents in their child’s sport for many reasons, including:
+It is important for sports clubs to involve parents in their child’s sport for many reasons, including:

 Get the best out of the experience – children are more likely to be able to attend training and competitions if parents are able to provide support with travel and funds.